HistoryThis section has been translated automatically.

 Note(s)This section has been translated automatically.

-- In infancy and childhood IgA-associated leukocytocolic vasculitis also manifests itself under the picture of " infantile, acute, hemorrhagic edema", especially in the facial region (Finkelstein's disease).
+In infancy and childhood, IgA-associated leukocytoclastic vasculitis also manifests as " infantile acute hemorrhagic edema", especially in the facial region (M. Finkelstein).

 LiteratureThis section has been translated automatically.